Mission

 ARTICLE 8.
 Amendments

-This Constitution may be amended by a vote of two-thirds of the members attending a regular or special meeting, provided that notice of the proposed amendment shall have been mailed to the membership not less than 30 days prior to the meeting.
-All bylaw amendments shall be approved by a majority vote of the members present at a regular or special meeting.
+(A) This Constitution may be amended by a vote of two-thirds of the members attending a regular or special meeting in which a quorum has been established, provided that notice of the proposed amendment shall have been sent to the membership not less than 30 days prior to the meeting.

 ARTICLE 9.
 COMMITTEES

-The President shall appoint the chair person of all committees within the organization unless otherwise instructed by the membership or the Board of Directors.
+The President shall appoint the chairperson of all committees within the organization unless otherwise instructed by the membership or the Board of Directors.

 ARTICLE 10.
 AFFILIATION